GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## POWER SWITCHES (only required for bluetooth build)

-Apply a tiny bit of solder on one of the bigger, outer pads on top of the PCB.
+Apply a tiny bit of solder on the bigger, outer pads on top of the PCB.

 ![power switch pads](/docs/images/buildguide/power_01.jpg)